Upward Bound

 Recruitment:

-The UB recruitment process begins in January for both Tyee and Evergreen High Schools.
-Current school year freshman students are offered the opportunity to apply for one of the limited spots in the program.
+The UB recruitment process typically begins at the beginning of the second semester for all high schools.
+First year students are offered the opportunity to apply for one of the limited spots in the program.
 Students fill out an application form and answer essay questions.
 Applicants interview for the chance to be a part of the program.
 Once interviews are completed, a selection committee recommends a cohort of UB students for participation in UB for four years of active college access programming.
+Occasionally, there will be UB spots available for non-first year students.
+Those spots will be filled as needed.

-Students interested in applying to the program should contact the UB staff member <Link to Staff page> at their particular school.
+Students interested in applying to the program should contact the UB staff member at their particular school.

 To participate in Upward Bound, students must met the following requirements:

-• Attend either Tyee High School or Evergreen High School
+- Attend Tyee High School, Highline High School, Highline Virtual Academy or Evergreen High School